cvs-health/testilo/README.md

 - `strict`: `true` if Testaro is to abort jobs when a target redirects a request to a URL differing substantially from the one specified.
 If `false` Testaro is to allow redirection.
 All differences are considered substantial unless the URLs differ only in the presence and absence of a trailing slash.
 - `isolate`: If `true`, Testilo, before creating a job, will isolate test acts, as needed, from effects of previous test acts, by inserting a copy of the latest placeholder after each target-modifying test act other than the final act.
 If `false`, placeholders will not be duplicated.
 - `timeLimit`: This specifies the maximum duration, in seconds, of a job.
 Testaro will abort jobs that are not completed within that time.
+- `deviceID`: This specifies the default device type of the job.
-- `launch`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
+- `browserID`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
 - `acts`: an array of acts.

-The first act in this example script is a placeholder, whose `which` property is `'private'`.
+In this example, the script contains 3 acts.
+The first is a placeholder, and the others are `test` acts. whose `which` property is `'private'`.
 If the above batch were merged with this script, in each job the placeholder would be replaced with the `private` acts of a target.
 For example, the first act of the first job would launch a Chromium browser, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, run the Axe tests, and then run the QualWeb tests.
 If the batch contained additional targets, additional jobs would be created, with the login actions for each target specified in the `private` array of the `acts` object of that target.

-As shown in this example, it is possible for any particular placeholder to override the default browser type by having its own `launch` property.
+As shown in this example, it is possible for any particular placeholder to override the default device type and/or browser type by having its own optional `deviceID` and/or `browserID` property.
+Some rules are particularly relevant to some device types and/or can be successfully tested only with particular browser types.
+Overriding the default device and browser types lets you handle such constraints.

-The ability of a script to ensure that the tests it requires are performed with appropriate browser types arises from the fact that some browser types are incompatible with some tests.

 ### Target list to batch

 If you have a target list, the `batch` module of Testilo can convert it to a simple batch.
-The batch will contain, for each target, only one array of acts, named `main`, containing only a `launch` act (depending on the script to specify the browser type and depending on the target to specify the URL).
+The batch will contain, for each target, only one array of acts, named `main`, containing only a `launch` act (depending on the script to specify the browser and device types and depending on the target to specify the target description and URL).

 #### Invocation